jerryhgladinet/docs/admin/source/chapter03.rst

 **Pending Change Notification**

-    For the files and folders that are changed, there is change notification written to database.
-In general, you want to see pending queue as short as possible.
+    For the files and folders that are changed, there is change notification written to the database.
+In general, you want to see the pending queue as short as possible.

 **Active Node Request**

     These are the clients out there contacting the server.
-Usually it is just for the reporting purpose.
+Usually it is just for reporting purposes.

 **Pending Change Polling**

-    This is the clients out there polling to see whether there are files and folders that are changed.
+    These are the clients out there polling to see whether there are files and folders that have been changed.
 Usually the smaller the better.

 **Active Clients**